-Getting extensions ready for Joomla 4 - J!
-Extensions Store
+Getting extensions ready for Joomla 4 - Marco Biagioni (J!
+Extensions Store)

 While the development of the new major version of Joomla, the 2nd most used CMS worldwide, is in progress, the Joomla Community Magazine is continuing interviewing Joomla extensions developers to understand their own path towards Joomla 4.
 This month we had the chance to interview Marco Biagioni, the man behind J!
 Extensions Store, a renowned brand in the Joomla sphere, with its flagship JSitemap Pro extension.